-Modified ecosystems are healthy, their life-supporting capacity is sustained, and they contribute to good water, air, soil and catchment values.
+Modified ecosystems are healthy, their life supporting capacity is sustained, and they contribute to good water, air, soil and catchment values.

-Ecosystem protection and enhancement
+Ecosystem Protection and Enhancement

-- 2.1 To protect, enhance or, where appropriate, restore indigenous ecosystems within the park that: - are currently or likely to be under a high degree of threat; - are representative of the region's indigenous biodiversity; - are regionally or nationally rare or vulnerable; - have special features, such as regionally or nationally rare, vulnerable or unique species; populations of species known or likely to be valuable as a genetic resource, an unusually high diversity of indigenous species; unique or unusual geological features; or special cultural or spiritual values; and - are, or have the potential to be, significant areas of indigenous vegetation or significant habitats of indigenous fauna.

-The high priority indigenous areas in the park are listed in Table 1.
+- 2.1 To protect, enhance or, where appropriate, restore indigenous ecosystems within the park that: - are currently or are likely to be under a high degree of threat. - are representative of the region's indigenous biodiversity. - are regionally or nationally rare or vulnerable. - have special features such as regionally or nationally rare, vulnerable or unique species, populations of species known or likely to be valuable as a genetic resource, an unusually high diversity of indigenous species, unique or unusual geological features, or special cultural or spiritual values. - are, or have the potential to be, significant areas of indigenous vegetation or significant habitats of indigenous fauna. - 2.2 The high priority indigenous areas in the park are listed in Table 1: Significant Environmental Areas and Features. - 2.3 To base the nature and level of protection or enhancement upon the values of the ecosystem and its ability to restore itself, and the other key values of the area (such as recreational values). - To allow for natural regeneration of modified or degraded native ecosystems where they are likely to regenerate without active intervention, e.g. where there is a local seed source and the ecosystem has the capacity to restore itself. - 2.5 Restoration in the Pencarrow Lakes block will be undertaken in accordance with current restoration plans for the area.
+Only plants sourced from the Tararua ecological district will be used for restoration planting. - 2.6 When assessing and implementing enhancement and restoration projects, to also consider: